What Is a Messiah? Meaning and Significance

 - His ministry: He challenged man-made religious traditions.
 And by healing people—regardless of nationality—raising the dead, and forgiving sins, He revealed that God wants to be involved personally in our lives.
 Leading Pharisees wanted Him dead, but the Father protected His life until the crucifixion.

 Many people deny Christ’s deity, calling Him simply a “prophet” or “good teacher.”
 But Jesus was never merely human.
-As complex as it is for us to comprehend, He was fully God and fully man.
+As complex as it is for us to comprehend, He was fully God and fully man, Jesus was and is the Messiah.
 This is the unique way in which our heavenly Father chose to demonstrate His eternal love for us.

-Taken from “he Uniqueness of Christ” by In Touch Ministries (used by permission).
+Taken from “The Uniqueness of Christ” by In Touch Ministries (used by permission).